 Our mutually-supportive community is made up of publishers, theorists, scholars, librarians, technology specialists, activists and others, from different fields and backgrounds, both inside and outside of the university.
 We work together to champion some of the most intellectually and politically exciting ways of achieving open access that are currently available internationally.
 At the same time, as part of our refusal to concede open access to the forces of conservativism and the market, the collective attempts to strengthen alliances between the open access movement and related struggles that are likewise concerned with the right to access, copy, distribute, sell and (re)use artistic, cultural and academic research works and other materials.
 This includes, but is not limited to, those associated with FLOSS, p2p file sharing, platform cooperativism and so-called internet piracy.

 You can read more about the philosophy behind radical open access here.

 What we do

-Just as our members are diverse, our objectives are manifold.
-As a collective we aim to:
+Just as the members of the Radical Open Access Collective are diverse, so our objectives are numerous.
+As a community we work to:

-- Help legitimise academic-led publishing as a publishing ‘model’.
-To support this we want to develop the Radical Open Access Collective into a professional body representing independent scholarly presses to research councils and other agencies.We aim to support and strengthen community building among our members and will lobby on behalf of this community;
+- Further legitimise scholar-led publishing as a publishing ‘model’.
+To achieve this we intend to develop the Radical Open Access Collective into a body capable of representing independent scholarly presses and journals to research councils and other agencies.
+This strategy will enable us to support and strengthen community building among our members and to lobby on their behalf as a collective;

 The Radical Open Access mailing list is an informal location for discussing specific queries, strategising, working out issues of governance and planning events and workshops related to radical open access publishing.